If you’re a content marketer in a boring niche, it can be difficult to drive lots of eyeballs to your content.

 Walking the reader through your process makes your results feel more legitimate and helps establish you as an authority.

 Throughout this part of your post, it’s best to use visual elements to help tell your story like basic graphs or anything else that is visual and relevant.
-These visual elements can also contain share CTAs to help encourage people to share your content.
+These visual elements can also contain share CTAs to help encourage sharing.

 Summarize your results as a series of key findings that relate back to the problem you presented in your introduction.